Distilling Importance Sampling for Likelihood Free Inference: Background

+However, many models are specified using a \emph{simulator}, typically some computer code.
+The simulator's inputs are parameters $\theta$, and the output is data $y$.
+This effectively defines a distribution\footnotemark{} for $y$ conditional on $\theta$.
+However, probability calculations under this distribution are typically not feasible, including evaluation of the likelihood function.
+So standard likelihood-based methods of inference are not possible.

+\emph{Likelihood-free inference} (LFI) methods attempt to perform approximate inference in this setting without directly evaluating the likelihood function.

+One popular LFI approach is approximate Bayesian computation (ABC).
+The simplest ABC algorithm, \emph{rejection ABC}, samples $(\theta, y)$ pairs from the prior and simulator, and accepts those where a distance between $y$ and $y_0$ (e.g.~the Euclidean distance $||y-y_0||$ if data is a vector of fixed length) is below some threshold $\epsilon$.
+The accepted $\theta$s form a sample from an approximation to the posterior.
+More efficient ABC algorithms exist, for instance using more sophisticated methods of sampling $\theta$ values, or using importance sampling ideas to allow weighted samples.

+Despite these improvements, close matches of $y$ and $y_0$ are rare unless $\dim(y)$ is low.
+As a consequence, ABC suffers from a \emph{curse of dimensionality}: in the asymptotic case $\epsilon \to 0$, the cost of ABC rapidly increases with $\dim(y)$.
+So ABC typically uses dimension reduction.
+That is, acceptance now occurs when $||s(y) - s(y_0)||$ is small, for some function $s$ mapping data to a vector of \emph{summary statistics}.
+The loss of information entailed by dimension reduction reduces inference accuracy (as sufficient statistics are rarely available).

+See \cite{Prangle:2018} (end of Section 2.1) for a brief review of the ABC curse of dimensionality, and \cite{Marin:2012} for a review of other relevant aspects of ABC.
+The supplement (Section \ref{app:ABCalg}) gives more details of a specific ABC algorithm we use as a baseline in one of our examples.

+As mentioned in Section \ref{sec:intro}, an alternative approach to LFI is through \emph{conditional density estimation} methods (CDE), as reviewed by \cite{Grazian:2019}.
+CDE methods estimate a density, often a normalizing flow, using simulated $(\theta, y)$ pairs.
+The density estimated could be the joint $\pi(\theta,y)$ or a conditional: $p(\theta | y)$ or $p(y | \theta)$.
+One can then condition on the observed data to approximate its posterior distribution.
+The method for conditioning depends on which density was estimated.
+CDE methods avoid the ABC curse of dimensionality, but typically still require dimension reduction of the data to summary statistics.
+So the resulting loss of information remains a problem.

-\subsection{Importance sampling}
+\subsection{Importance Sampling}

-Let $p(\xi)$ be a target density, such as a tempered posterior, where $p(\xi) = \tilde{p}(\xi)/Z$ and only $\tilde{p}(\xi)$ can be evaluated.
-Importance sampling (IS) is a Monte Carlo method to estimate expectations of the form

-for some function $h$.
-Here we give an overview of relevant aspects.
+Let $p(\xi) = \tilde{p}(\xi)/Z$ be a \emph{target density} where only $\tilde{p}(\xi)$ can be evaluated, and the value of the normalizing constant $Z = \int \tilde{p}(\xi) d\xi$ is unknown.
+Importance sampling (IS) is a Monte Carlo method to estimate expectations of the form $I = \E_{\xi \sim p}[h(\xi)]$, for some function $h$.
+Here we review relevant aspects.
 For full details see e.g.~\citet{Robert:2013} and \citet{Rubinstein:2016}.

 IS requires a \emph{proposal density} $\lambda(\xi)$ which can easily be sampled from, and must satisfy

 where $\supp$ denotes support.
 Then

 So an unbiased Monte Carlo estimate of $I$ is